yash558/Note_taking/README.md

 View the list of notes with titles and snippets.
 Click on a note to view its full content.
 Edit or delete notes using the provided options.
-Contributing
-If you'd like to contribute to this project, please follow the standard GitHub fork and pull request workflow.
-Feel free to report issues or suggest enhancements.

 Acknowledgements
 ReactJS
 Redux
 Tailwind CSS
 FontAwesome for React
-Enjoy note-taking with this simple and efficient React application!